OpenSourceJesus/HolyBlender/README.md

 Next, run 'make install_BlenderPlugin' to install the required parts to use BlenderPlugin.
 To install the parts for any of the other tools like UnityToUnreal UnityToBevy, or KritaToBlender, run 'make install_' and then add the name of the tool to run as one command.

 ## Requirements
 Currently, only Linux operating systems are supported.
-Testing has only been done on Ubuntu 23.10 and Ubuntu 24.04.
+Testing has only been done on Ubuntu 23.10, Ubuntu 24.04, and Pop!_OS 22.04.

 # Basic Usage